CupOfTea696/TwoStream/docs/installation.md

 	],
 ```

 Lastly, you will need to run the `twostream:install` command to publish and configure the required files.
+You won't be able to access any TwoStream functionality before you run this command.

 ```bash
 $ php artisan twostream:install